 The role of communities in reaching all children is crucial.
 The story of Kizza says it all.
 It shows a real life depiction of what the TAFU program means for daily life of a young boy living with HIV in Uganda and his mum.

-Children & AIDS e-news
+Children & HIV e-news